Portfolio

 Recording wind tubines for Vaticinor project, Regional Futures, 2022

-2021-2022 : Inhalare/ breathe upon, soundscapes, 150-word text and visual artworks in an exhibition with accessibility features including Audio Descriptions, audio recordings of text works and tactile elements.
+2021-2022 : Inhalare/ breathe upon, soundscapes, 150-word text and visual artworks in an exhibition with accessibility features including Audio Descriptions, audio recordings of text works and tactile elements, NSW

 Inhalare/ breathe upon was a multi-stage project that aims to transform familiar landscapes into unfamiliar territories through sound, 150-word texts, and visual responses to the soundscapes and writings, along with a range of accessibility elements providing broader access to the work in the exhibition space.
 As project initiator, lead artist and project admin, I worked with 11 other artists from across Regional NSW.
 Stage 1 works consisted of creating soundscapes and 150-word texts (edited by Dr Liz Charpleix), Stage 2 saw visual artists are create visual responses to the soundscapes and texts, and Stage 3 was the design and implementation of accessibility elements for the exhibition including Audio Descriptions of the visual artworks by the visual artists, recordings of the text works by the writers, and in some cases, the production tactile elements.
-Stage 3 was undertaken in consultation with disability consultant and gallery director, Allison Reynolds.
+Stage 3 was undertaken in consultation with disability consultant and gallery director, Allison Reynolds, with an exhibition held at social enterprise gallery, SPACE in Coonabarabran, 15 May – 16 June 2022.
 My contributions to the group exhibition can be heard and read below.
 The project received funding from Create NSW (COVID Development Grants), fundraising through the Australian Cultural Fund and Regional Arts Fund Cultural Tourism Accelerator (Experience Initiative).
-MORE INFORMATION

 Kim V. Goldsmith, Callitris glaucophylla, soundscape, 2021